 Table of Contents

-History of the Flag of Cusco
+Origin of the Cusco Flag

-• Today, the flag steals the spotlight in all major official events and parades, including the celebration of the city's anniversary on June 24.
+The flag's seven colors—red, orange, yellow, green, sky blue, blue, and purple—now take center stage at all major official events and parades, including the celebration of the city's anniversary on June 24.

 The flag of Cusco with El Sol de Echenique simbol